KevinJohnsonAbroad/azure-network-protocols/README.md

 <img src="https://i.imgur.com/6Ysh565.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--In Wireshark, DNS traffic "only" was filtered.
+-In Wireshark, DNS traffic "only" was filtered.<br>
--Windows 10 command line, type nslookup to see what google.com and disney.com’s IP addresses are.
+-Windows 10 command line, type nslookup to see what google.com and disney.com’s IP addresses are.<br>
--The DNS traffic was then observed in WireShark.
+-The DNS traffic was then observed in WireShark.<br>